Understanding Dental Implants: A Comprehensive Guide

 1. Endosteal Implants: The most common type, these implants are placed directly into the jawbone.
 Once the surrounding gum tissue has healed, a second surgery is needed to connect a post to the original implant, followed by attaching an artificial tooth (or teeth) to the post individually, or grouped on a bridge or denture.

-2. Subperiosteal Implants: These implants consist of a metal frame fitted onto the jawbone just below the gum tissue.
+2. Subperiosteal Implants: These implants consist of a metal frame fitted onto the jawbone just the gum tissue.
 As the gums heal, the frame becomes fixed to the jawbone.
 Posts, attached to the frame, protrude through the gums for mounting of the artificial teeth.

 The Benefits of Dental Implants